 I saw a Green Man fleetingly,

-standing close by the farm shop barn.
+standing close by the farm-shop barn.

 The height of a tall hawthorn tree

-and dappled by the rising sun.
+and dappled in the rising sun.

-In that bird song moment he stopped
+For that bird song moment he stopped

 (as early morning vapour cleared

-to tangle in the bramble tops),
+to tangle round the bramble tops),

 then looked my way and disappeared.